 1.)
 You might notice that it’s night time.
 I always make these at night because the point is that you stick them in a hot oven, turn off the heat, and then, well, you just forget about ’em!

 2.)
-The temperature of the eggs matters a little bit, but not necessarily enough for me to say that it’s an absolute need for them to be one way or the other.
+The temperature of the eggs matters.
 Egg whites are easier to separate from the yolk when they’re cold, and egg whites whip up into greater volume when they’re at room temp.
 So if you have time to let the egg whites come down to room temp, go for it.
 Your cookies will be a little lighter; I actually like mine just a tickle denser, and so I whip them cold and add less sugar to keep them from being overly sweet.
 But you do you!
 This recipe doesn’t have to be done a single way!

 3.)
 Moisture has a huge impact on these!
 Do not make them on a rainy day!